 Q: What is a “rating” and why do I need one?

-A: A chess rating is a numerical grading that indicates the history of a player’s performance – and a statistical prediction of his/her near-future performance among other players in the same rating community
+A: A chess rating is a numerical estimate of a player’s strength and a statistical prediction of their performance among other players in the same rating community.

-Q: There are a lot of different kinds of ratings: NWSRS, USCF, FIDE, ICC, Chessmaster, chess.com., etc. What’s the difference?
+Q: There are a lot of different kinds of ratings: FIDE, USCF, NWSRS, lichess.org, chess.com., etc. What’s the difference?

 Q: What’s my Rating?

 Q: Why use NWSRS ratings at all?
 Why not just use USCF ratings exclusively?

 A: In 2022, OSCF began investing heavily in helping organizers and players transition from NWSRS to USCF by providing subsidies and training.
 These investments included free or heavily discounted USCF memberships for players and tournament directors, invitations to join the OSCF affiliate rather than paying to start their own affiliate, and ongoing technical support.

 When possible, OSCF will even send an experienced TD at no cost to help run a club’s first USCF first tournament or two.
 This makes it easy for chess parents and chess coaches to begin hosting USCF rated tournaments.
 In the first three months of this effort, many new tournament directors have begun offering USCF events and the number of players with USCF ratings has increased dramatically.

 To reduce the labor and confusion inherent in maintaining two rating systems, OSCF plans to phase out NWSRS over the next few years.
 However, OSCF will endorse and accept NWSRS ratings for the state championship and all-star rankings at least through 2023.

 Q: What is the difference between established and provisional ratings?